-Introduction
+1. Introduction

-The large economics literature on eBay and other internet auctions has given significant emphasis to field experiments (for example, Jin and Kato 2004; Reiley 2006; Resnick, Zeckhauser, Swanson, and Lockwood 2006), and field experiments have likewise been prominent in contemporary studies of race discrimination (for example, Bertrand and Mullainathan 2004; List 2004).
+■ The large economics literature on eBay and other Internet auctions has given significant emphasis to field experiments (e.g., Jin and Kato, 2006; Reiley, 2006; Resnick, Zeckhauser, Swanson, and Lockwood, 2006), and field experiments have likewise been prominent in contemporary studies of race discrimination (e.g., Bertrand and Mullainathan, 2004; List, 2004).
 The present study arises at the intersection of these two literatures.
-We conduct a field experiment on the effects of seller race on eBay, the leading internet auction site.
-In our experiment, either a dark-skinned/African-American hand or a lightskinned/Caucasian hand holds a baseball card up for auction (see Figures 1 and 2).
-Our experiment is well-suited to studying and isolating race effects because on-line bidders have no access to the types of seller information - such as demeanor and socioeconomic background that are usually observable in field experiments examining the effects of race on economic behavior.
-Our study design also benefits greatly from the large existing literature on internet auctions (for example, Melnik and Alm 2002; Bajari and Hortacsu 2003; Bolton, Katok, and Ockenfels 2004; Jin and Kato 2006; Reiley 2006; Lucking-Reiley, Bryan, Prasad, and Reeves 2007; and Cabral and Hortacsu 2010).
+We conduct a field experiment on the effects of seller race on eBay, a leading Internet auction site.
+In our experiment, either a dark-skinned/African-American hand or a light-skinned/Caucasian hand holds a baseball card up for auction (see Figures 1-4).
+Our experiment is well suited to studying and isolating race effects because online bidders have no access to the types of seller information-such as demeanor and socioeconomic background-that are usually observable in field experiments examining the effects of race on economic behavior.
+Our study design also benefits greatly from the large existing literature on Internet auctions (e.g., Melnik and Alm, 2002; Bajari and Hortacsu, 2003; Bolton,